 Checklist for setting an Aviation Record.
 These rules apply for both World and South African records

 - Contact us to let us know that you will be attempting to establish or break a record.
 We will appoint an Official Observer that will help you through the requirements.
 We will also be able to let you know the current status of the World and/or South African records.
 This information is also available on the SAPFA and FAI web sites.
 Just click the links above.

 - Obtain a FAI sporting license if you do not already have one.
 This can be obtained by completing the online Application Form.
 Membership of an affiliated section of the Aero Club of South Africa is a requirement.

 - The requirements for official records is contained in Section 2 of the Sporting Code of the FAI.
 Annex 2 to the Sporting Code prescribes the documentation that needs to be completed.
-Should you prefer we can email or fax the documentation to you.
+Should you prefer we can email the documentation to you.
 Please note that the General Section of the Sporting Code applies as well.

 - Arrange the flight and documentation requirements with the Official Observer.